Policy Objectives and Priorities of the Ministry of Labor for 2019

 2.Enhance employment service networks and support job-seekers to find suitable placements:

-（2）Provide employment incentives, cross-region employment subsidies, temporary work allowance, and incentives for the unemployed to work in shortage occupations; assist labor to work stably; and encourage employers to employ domestic labor for care services.
+（2）Provide employment incentives, cross-region employment subsidies, temporary work allowances, and incentives for the unemployed to work in occupations facing labor shortage; help unemployed workers to stabilize employment; and encourage employers to employ domestic labor for care services.

-（5）Strengthen job-matching for middle-aged and old workers; eliminate job hurdles; assist with the usage of employment promotion tools; and promote designated laws for the promotion of middle-aged and elderly employment for such labor to be back to the labor market smoothly.
+（5）Strengthen job-matching for middle-aged and old workers; eliminate job hurdles; assist with the usage of employment promotion tools; and promote designated laws for the promotion of middle-aged and elderly employment for such labor to create a friendly employment environment.

-（7）Implement quota-employment system, utilize incentives and subsidies, and encourage employers to hire and develop job opportunities.
+（7）Implement quota-employment systems, utilize incentives and subsidies, and encourage employers to hire and develop job opportunities.

-（8）Employ vocational rehabilitation case management services, including providing career counseling, vocational training, employment service, start-up consultancy and other personalized services; provide workplace accommodations to eliminate job hurdles and help people with disabilities find rewarding jobs.
+（8）Employ vocational rehabilitation case management services, including providing career counseling, vocational training, employment agencies, start-up consultancy and other personalized services; provide workplace accommodations to eliminate job hurdles and help people with disabilities find rewarding jobs.

 3.Seek fair labor relations and bolster labor standards:

 （1）Perfect regulations on labor union organization; assist workers in organizing unions; and promote collective bargaining.

 （2）Establish a legal framework to protect dispatched workers and their labor rights.

-（5）Review regulations for special-category workers to ensure worker health and wellbeing.
+（4）Review regulations for special-category workers to ensure worker wellbeing.

-（6）Research and develop legal frameworks to safeguard the rights of part-time workers and enhance the labor rights of those contracted to work hourly.
+（5）Research and develop legal frameworks to safeguard the rights of part-time workers and enhance the labor rights of those contracted to work hourly.

 4.Enhance occupational safety and health standards, and implement a comprehensive occupational injury insurance system: